Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 **@Minitte#6490** on the Risk of Rain 2 modding discord if you need something.

 ## Installation

+### For r2modman
-For r2modman: Just install with r2modman.
+- Just install with r2modman.

+### For not r2modma
+- Extract into the plugins folder and rename to Minitte-CustomDamageNumbers.
-For not r2modman: Extract into /Risk of Rain 2/BepInEx/plugins/
+- Should look like this /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/

 ## Custom Texture Location
 /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/